1Hive/website/docs/wiki/guides/democracy.md

 ## What is a Democracy?

-A “Token project with Democracy” is an organization where the vote cast by a tokenholder is weighted proportionally to their ownership stake of tokens minted by the organization.
-For example, if a tokenholder owns 5% of the tokens minted by the organization then their vote will count as 5% of the total votes on a given proposal.
+A “Token project with Democracy” is an organization where the vote cast by a token holder is weighted proportionally to their ownership stake of tokens minted by the organization.
+For example, if a token holder owns 5% of the tokens minted by the organization then their vote will count as 5% of the total votes on a given proposal.

 <br>